openthread/ot-docs/site/en/codelabs/openthread-border-router/index.lab.md

 OTBR supports a 15.4 radio chip in  [Radio Co-Processor](https://openthread.io/platforms#radio-co-processor-rcp) (RCP) mode.
 In this mode, the OpenThread stack is running on the host side and transmits/receives frames over the IEEE802.15.4 transceiver.

-Follow  [step 4 of this codelab](https://openthread.io/codelabs/openthread-hardware#3) to build and flash a nRF52840 RCP device.
+Follow  [step 4 of the *Build a Thread network with nRF52840 boards and OpenThread* codelab](https://openthread.io/codelabs/openthread-hardware#3) to build and flash a nRF52840 RCP device.
 You need an additional option `-DOT_THREAD_VERSION=1.2` for the build step:

 ```console
 $ script/build nrf52840 USB_trans -DOT_THREAD_VERSION=1.2